-- 3. The benefits in addition to Essential Health Benefits included in Worksheet 2, Section III were calculated in accordance with actuarial standards of practice - 4.
-The geographic rating factors reflect only differences in the cost of delivery and do not include differences for population morbidity by geographic area. - 5.
-The CMS Actuarial Value Calculator was used to determine the AV Metal Values shown in Worksheet 2, Section I of the URRT for all plans.
+- 3. The geographic rating factors reflect only difference in the cost of delivery and do not include differences for population morbidity by geographic area. - 4.
+The CMS Actuarial Value Calculator, with appropriate adjustments, was used to determine the AV Metal Values shown in Worksheet 2, Section I of the URRT for all plans.
 This rate filing was prepared in compliance with all applicable state and federal statutes and regulations.